 Click the Add IP button from within the Allowed IPs section.

 Enter your public IP address into the IP Address field.

 STORM will automatically detect the IP address you are currently accessing from and fill in this field for you.
 If you are unsure what your public IP address is you can find this out by simply typing "what is my IP address" into Google.

 Enter a name into the Name field.
 This can be anything you like and is just a reference.
-For example "Tim's home".
+For example "My Home".
 Also, Select an Expiry date from the drop down menu.
-Select Never if you don't want the IP whitelisting to expire.
+Select Never if you don't want the Allowed IP to expire.